Vaijayanti: Literature

 The garland of victory is mentioned in the Mahabharata, as made of never-wilting lotuses.
 In the Skanda Purana, Varuna presents Lakshmi with the garland as a wedding gift.
 According to the Vishnu Purana, the garland prominently displays five precious gemstones: emerald, sapphire, ruby, pearl, and diamond.
 These correspond with the five classic elements commonly named earth, water, fire, air, and ether respectively.

-In the Shiva Purana, Vishnu offers his garland to his son-in-law Kartikeya, before his battle with the asura Taraka.

-The Garuda Purana includes a prayer known as the Vishnu Panjaram, which includes the following verse: "Taking up Vaijayanti and Srivatsa, the ornament of thy throat do thou protect me in the north-west, O god, O Hayagriva.
+In the Shiva Purana, Vishnu offers his garland to Kartikeya, before his battle with the asura Taraka.
+The Garuda Purana includes a prayer known as the Vishnu Panjaram, which includes the following verse: "Taking up Vaijayanti and Shrivatsa, the ornament of thy throat do thou protect me in the north-west, O god, O Hayagriva.
 I bow unto thee".

-Sri Vaishnava
+Significance

+In religious and philosophical contexts, the five jewels of the Vaijayanti represent the sphere of the five senses.
+Its name, which translates to the "Garland of Victory," signifies its status as a luminous collar worn by the divine.

+The Vaijayanti is listed among the traditional signs and symbols of Vishnu - alongside the Shrivatsa (a mark on the chest), the Kaustubha jewel, and the pitambara (yellow garmets) - all of which were eventually associated with Krishna, a manifestation of Vishnu.

+According to Puranic accounts, such as those found in the Bhagavata Puana, when Krishna was born to Devaki, he manifested in his four-armed form already adorned with the Vaijayantimala.
+In the Gopalavimshati, a 13th-century hymn by the philosopher-poet Vedantadesika, the infant Krishna is venerated specifically for wearing this "luminous collar" while residing in Vrindavan. the transition of this symbol from Vishnu to Krishna is seen by scholars as part of a transition where the epithets and ornaments of the supreme deity were shifted toward his manifestation as well.

+Contemporary References

-In Sri Vaishnava tradition, the poet-saint Thondaradippodi Alvar is regarded to be a manifestation of the Vanamala.
+In the Sri Vaishnava tradition, the poet-saint Thondaradippodi Alvar is regarded to be a manifestation of the Vanamala.